joaompinto/claudine/README.md

 # Initialize the agent
 agent = Agent()

-# Process a prompt
+# Query Claude with a prompt
-response = agent.process_prompt("Write a short poem about programming.") print(response)
+response = agent.query("Write a short poem about programming.") print(response)

 # Get token usage information